Group-5-Final-Project/Final-Project/README.md

   5. The results will be visualized on a plot, where the predicted results are compared to the actual results.

-**Algorithm:** ` Multinomial Naive-Bayes` This algorithm has a fast learning rate and easy design, and works particularly well for text classification, especially with larger datasets.
+**Algorithm:** ` Multinomial Naive-Bayes`: This algorithm finds the probabilities of classes assigned to texts by using the joint probabilities of words and classes.
+It has a fast learning rate and easy design, and works particularly well for text classification, especially with larger datasets.
 It does however assume that all predictors (or features) are independent, which is generally untrue, and limits its utility for many real-word scenarios, outside of text classification.

 **Input:** Tweet data from database

 **Output Labels:** `Positive`, `Neutral`, `Negative`

-### Results & Accuracy Score
+### Accuracy Score

 <p align="center">
   <img src="https://user-images.githubusercontent.com/89050277/152616702-61eb6669-1603-42a3-91fd-c8b53ecfed46.jpg"/>
 </p>

+The model’s accuracy score is `88.50`, meaning that it will accurately predict a tweet's sentiment `88.5%` of the time.
+As we are trying to gauge an approximate distribution of vaccine sentiments, this accuracy score is sufficient for this type of analysis.

+## RESULTS

 ## DATABASE